sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 **Hao Zhou** is a Sophomore student in the Division of Automation at South China University of Technology.
-His research interesets include Efficient ML(eg. pruning, distillation) and various topics in Computer Vision(eg. Gait Recognition).
+My research interests broadly lie in computer vision and Efficient ML, Robotics.
+Recently I work on projects about Gait Recognition, Knowledge Distillation and Pruning.

-Outside of his academic life, he enjoys jogging and playing football a lot.
-He grew up in Hengyang, a centuried city in Hunan province, China.
+Outside of my academic life, I enjoys jogging and playing football a lot.
+I grew up in Hengyang, a centuried city in Hunan province, China.

-Please find his CV [here](../files/Hao Zhou.pdf "Hao Zhou's CV"){:target="_blank"}.
+Please find my CV [here](../files/Hao Zhou.pdf "Hao Zhou's CV"){:target="_blank"}.

 # 🎓Education